 Why You Need to Protect Your Home Business

 A few real-life scenarios will illustrate the reasons why you need extra protection for your home-based business.
 First, let’s consider the uncertain future.
-Your digital or printed business data could be compromised if you are the victim of a technology failure or security breach.
+Your digital or printed business data could be compromised if you are the victim of a technology failure or security breach especially if you don’t have a data protection officer.
 This could lead to lawsuits or lost income.
 You can protect yourself from these unforeseen threats with business insurance.

 Your reputation and business could be in jeopardy if a customer were to sue you for negligence.
 But, you can protect your good name and company when you have the right policy in place.
 Also, most homeowner’s policies will not cover you if a delivery driver were to drop off a package for your business at your front door and injure himself taking a dive off your front steps.
 Yet, a strong business insurance policy will cover any potential costs associated with this accident.